SPDX-License-Identifier: BSD-2-Clause

 Constructs an OTPStore object from data

-:type data: object or None
+:type data: dict or None

 """